Badbond/toCairn/README.md

-# Thesis Project
+# toCairn

-Proof of Concept on identifying microservice boundaries in a monolithic application using data autonomy, amongst others, as objectives.
-For clustering the classes representing a microservice, multi-objective evolutionary clustering algorithms are used.
+Proof of Concept for the thesis 'Identifying microservice boundaries in a monolithic application based on data autonomy'. toCairn can cluster the classes based on multiple metrics.
+The metrics used determine the input required.
+Multiple clustering algorithms can be used to identify the microservice boundaries.
+These algorithms include an agglomerative hierarchical clustering algorithm as well as multiple multi-objective evolutionary clustering algorithms (MOEA).
 As this is a Proof of Concept, please consider it for evaluation but not for production purposes.

 This thesis project was conducted at the University of Amsterdam by Pieter Dirk Soels.

 ## Features

-_Coming soon_
+- Creates a dependency graph of your application.
+- Identifies frequency of class interaction based on static source code analysis.
+- Identifies frequency of class interaction based on a custom JaCoCo coverage report.
+- Identifies size of a class based on JFR memory allocation analysis.
+- Identify microservices based on multiple established metrics formed from microservice characteristics.
+- Perform clustering using an agglomerative hierarchical clustering algorithm with provided weights for the metrics.
+- Perform clustering using MOEA to generate a non-dominated solution space optimizing these multiple objectives.

 ## Running the project locally